Chapter II of the Constitution of Australia

-Chapter II of the Constitution of Australia establishes the executive branch of the Government of Australia.
-It provides for the exercise of executive power by the Governor-General advised by a Federal Executive Council.
+Chapter II of the Constitution of Australia establishes the executive branch of the Commonwealth of Australia.
+It provides for the exercise of executive power by the Governor-General of Australia advised by a Federal Executive Council.

 Sections

 Section 61: Executive power

-Section 61 vests the executive power of the Commonwealth in the monarch of Australia, and establishes the Governor-General as being able to exercise this power on behalf of the monarch as their representative.
-In practice, the Governor-General only exercises this power on the advice of the Federal Executive Council which he or she presides over.
+Section 61 vests the executive power of the Commonwealth in the monarch of Australia, and makes this power exercisable by the governor-general on behalf of the monarch as their representative.
+In practice, the governor-general only exercises this power on the advice of the Federal Executive Council which he or she presides over.

 Section 62: Federal Executive Council

-Section 62 establishes the Federal Executive Council which advises the Governor-General.
-In practice the Governor-General is bound by convention to follow this advice, and although he or she is described as having the power to choose the members of the Federal Executive Council, generally all parliamentarians who are appointed a ministerial portfolio automatically become members and remain so for life.
+Section 62 establishes the Federal Executive Council which advises the governor-general.
+In practice the governor-general is bound by convention to follow this advice, and although he or she is described as having the power to choose the members of the Federal Executive Council, generally all parliamentarians who are appointed a ministerial portfolio automatically become members and remain so for life.